-The Audit Committee reviewed and discussed with management the Corporation's annual and interim consolidated financial statements and management's discussion and analysis for the year ended January 1, 2022, and the interim quarters, including the impacts of the COVID-19 pandemic and related disclosure.
-The Audit Committee also reviewed the auditor's reports thereon and heard directly from the auditor on key risk areas.
+The Audit Committee reviewed and discussed with management the Corporation's annual and interim consolidated financial statements and management's discussion and analysis for the year ended December 31, 2022, and the interim quarters.
+The Audit Committee also reviewed the external auditor's reports thereon and heard directly from the external auditor on key risk areas.
 The purpose of this review is to provide reasonable assurance that the Corporation's financial reporting is complete and fairly presented in all material respects, and that the accounting principles used to prepare the financial statements are appropriate, in particular where judgments, estimates and risks are involved.
-This review is also designed to ensure that adequate disclosure of material issues has been provided.
-Based on the considerations above, the Audit Committee recommended to the Board that the Corporation's annual audited consolidated financial statements be approved and released on February 24, 2022.
+This review is designed to ensure that adequate disclosure of material issues has been provided.

+The Audit Committee assessed the use of non-GAAP financial measures and their presentation within the financial documents.
+Based on the considerations above, the Audit Committee recommended to the Board that the Corporation's annual audited consolidated financial statements be approved and released on February 23, 2023.